jaredbwasserman/drift/README.md

 ## Bugs
 1. Frames with tabs move from hotkey when on other tab
-1. PlayerTalentFrame moves from Close button on PVP Talents
-1. PlayerTalentFrame moves from changing spec
-1. First pick of a talent resets PlayerTalentFrame
 1. ColorPickerFrame moves when it's not supposed to
 1. TimeManagerFrame does not move if opened before other frames
 1. If ModifyFrames is called in combat, it will cause Lua errors